T800-M101/socket-server/README.md

 ```

-Generate dist
+Generate dist/ directory
 ```
 tsc -w
 ```

-Boot up server use either of the next commands:
+Boot up server use any of the following commands:
 ```
 nodemone dist/
 or